PixNyb/authentication-proxy/README.md

 # Dockerised Authentication Proxy

 This is a Dockerised authentication for use cases where basic authentication doesn't cut it.
-It uses Nginx as a reverse proxy to authenticate users with a username and password using a html form and a Node.js server to issue access and refresh tokens.
+It integrates with the traefik reverse proxy as forward authentication middleware.

 ## Usage